 You can find many studies that suggest Nizoral causes a reduction in hair loss and thinning.
 Ketoconazole has anti-androgenic properties that could slow the progression of androgenetic alopecia (aka male pattern baldness).
 Below are some such studies in order of oldest to most recent:

 In June 2018, Germany’s Stada acquired Nizoral from Johnson & Johnson.
-For more information, see Nizoral’s official Instagram page.
-The Daily Mail loves this shampoo.
+For more recent information, see Nizoral’s official Instagram page.